More Money Didn’t Fix It

 Willa didn’t walk away with a rigid financial plan or a sudden windfall.

-She understood, on a cellular level, that more money was never going to be the answer to fear, and peace doesn’t come from numbers on a screen.
+She understood, on a cellular level, that more money was never going to be the answer to fear, and that peace doesn’t come from numbers on a screen.
 She finally felt safe enough to stay present with what was real: her success and her capability.

-Her success no longer felt fragile.
-Her body no longer braced for loss.
 She had done the work, and now she could hold what she had created — not just materially, but emotionally.

 What about you?